Pre-training via Denoising for Molecular Property Prediction: Experiments

 \subsection{Datasets and Training Setup}

-\textbf{\pcq{}.} The main dataset we use for pre-training is \pcq{} \cite{pcq2017} (license: CC BY 4.0), which contains 3,378,606 organic molecules, specified by their 3D structures at equilibrium (atom types and coordinates) calculated using DFT.
-An earlier version of this dataset without any 3D structures, called PCQM4M, was used for supervised pre-training \cite{Ying2021DoTR}, but to our knowledge, this is the first time the 3D structures from v2 have been used and in a self-supervised manner.
-Molecules in \pcq{} have around 30 atoms on average and vary in terms of their composition, with the dataset containing 22 unique elements in total.
-The molecules in \pcq{} only contain one label, unlike \textit{e.g.} QM9, which contains 12 labels per molecule, however we do not use these labels as denoising only requires the structures.
-The large scale and diversity of \pcq{} hence makes it well-suited for pre-training via denoising.

-\textbf{QM9.} Widely used as a molecular property prediction benchmark \cite{Klicpera2020Dimenet++, Fuchs2020SE3Transformers3R, Schtt2017SchNetAC, satorras2021en, finzi2020generalizing, hutchinson2021lietransformer, Liu2021SphericalMP, schutt2021equivariant, tholke2022torchmd, godwin2022simple}, QM9 is a dataset \cite{Ramakrishnan2014QuantumCS} (license: CCBY 4.0) with approximately 130,000 small organic molecules containing up to nine heavy C, N, O, F atoms, specified by their structures.
-Each molecule has 12 different labels corresponding to different molecular properties, such as highest occupied molecular orbital (HOMO) energy and internal energy, which we use for fine-tuning.
+\textbf{Datasets.} First, the main dataset we use for pre-training is \textbf{\pcq{}} \citep{pcq2017}, which contains 3.4 million organic molecules, specified by their 3D structures at equilibrium calculated using DFT.\footnote{An earlier version of this dataset without any 3D structures, called PCQM4M, was used for supervised pre-training \citep{Ying2021DoTR}, but to our knowledge, this is the first time the 3D structures from v2 have been used and in a self-supervised manner.} The molecules in \pcq{} only contain one label, however the labels are not used as denoising only requires the structures.
+The large scale and diversity of \pcq{} makes it well-suited for pre-training via denoising.
+Second, as a dataset for fine-tuning, we use \textbf{QM9} \citep{Ramakrishnan2014QuantumCS}, which contains around 130,000 small organic molecules and is widely used as a molecular property prediction benchmark \citep{Klicpera2020Dimenet++, Fuchs2020SE3Transformers3R, satorras2021en, finzi2020generalizing, hutchinson2021lietransformer, schutt2021equivariant, tholke2022torchmd, godwin2022simple}.
+Each molecule is specified by its structure alongside 12 associated molecular property labels.
+Third, \textbf{Open Catalyst 2020 (OC20)} \citep{Chanussot2020TheOC} is a recent large benchmark of interacting surfaces and adsorbates relevant to catalyst discovery.
+OC20 contains various tasks, such as predicting the relaxed state energy from an initial high-energy structure (IS2RE).
+We explore different combinations of upstream and downstream tasks as described in \cref{sec:oc20}.
+Lastly, \textbf{DES15K} \citep{Donchev2021QuantumCB} is a small dataset we use for fine-tuning, which contains around 15,000 dimer geometries (\textit{i.e.} molecule pairs) with non-covalent molecular interactions.
+Each pair is labelled with its interaction energy computed using the gold-standard CCSD(T) method \citep{ccsdt}.
+CCSD(T) is usually both more expensive and accurate than DFT, which is used for all aforementioned datasets.
+See \cref{sec:datasets-app} for further details and a discussion about the choice of using DFT-generated structures for pre-training.